 An extraordinary knowledge of this water is a mainstay, or a cornerstone of our business.
 When conditions are cold and harsh on the plateau, Brumbys Creek is often a great place to be, usually a few degrees warmer, laced with vegetation and providing calm corners in most conditions.

 With most fish in the 700g to 1.5kg class and fish of up to 2kg not uncommon, Brumbys Creek is a challenging prized class fishery.
-Brumbys Creek trout usually have a very good condition factor and fight like clever demons.
+Brumbys Creek trout usually have a very good condition factor.

-Our clients have found Brumbys one of the most scenically impressive places to fish.
+Our clients have found Brumbys one of the most scenically lovely places to fish.
 With spectacular views of the Great Western Tiers, Brumbys is surrounded by a blend of native and exotic flora.
-Many visitors from the UK find it reminds them of the chalkstreams of home.
+Many visitors from the UK find it reminds them of the chalk streams of home.
 International visitors are often amazed to find we have such quality river fishing in Tasmania as well as our excellent and highly promoted lakes.